Introduction

 The CES Letter is a collection of criticisms aimed at weakening faith in The Church of Jesus Christ of Latter-day Saints (LDS).
 It presents selective information, uses partial truths, and leaves out important context to misrepresent historical events and doctrine, creating an impression of the church as misleading or untrustworthy.

-The document is essentially a catalog of claims challenging the Church’s truthfulness, with many arguments dating back decades and, in some cases, even centuries.
+The document is essentially a catalog of claims challenging the Church’s truthfulness, with many arguments dating back decades.

 In its first section, the CES Letter mentions that "" have been made to the Book of Mormon, with no further explanation.
 On its face, this claim is alarming given that the Book of Mormon is the keystone of the LDS religion.
 How could a divinely inspired text undergo so many alterations and still be considered reliable scripture?